Yoga Of Eating Food With Hands

 • The center of the palm is also one of the most therapeutic Marma points that activate the release of pranic energy in the entire body, which is triggered in the use of hands.

 • The general habit of using dining table for having meals may lead to overeating.
 When we sit cross-legged on the floor to eat food, every time we bend forward to break a morsel it puts pressure on the stomach and once the stomach is 3/4th full it leads to burping.
 Burping while eating is a natural sign of the stomach being happily full and anything more would be over eating.
 While sitting completely upright we suppress this natural urge/ sign from the body’s innate intelligence.
-As per Ayurvedic principles, the stomach should be only 3/4th filled with food and the rest 1/4th space should be allowed for the free movement of gases and for the process of digestion
+As per Ayurvedic principles, the stomach should be only 3/4th filled with food and the rest 1/4th space should be allowed for the free movement of gases and for the process of digestion.

 Vedic ritual of eating food